EternalllZM/rtd-codz-staff/docs/source/appeal.rst

 User Process
 ------------

-When the user is banned, they are sent a message with a link to the appeal server.
+1. When the user is banned, they are sent a message with a link to an appeal website.
-Once they join the appeal server, they are put into an empty channel where they are to read `click and read their own appeal guide`.

-.. _`click and read their own appeal guide`: https://rtd-codz.readthedocs.io/en/latest/appeal_guide.html#
+2. They will visit the website, authenticate with Discord, and fill out the questions.

 Moderator Process
 ------------

-1. View the **#appeals** channel and review all the information within the appeal.
+1. View the **#ban-appeals** channel and review all the information within the appeal.

-2. Identify in the main server who performed the punishment.
+2. Identify who performed the punishment.

 3. Senior Moderator or above may decide (with enough information) on the appeal themselves.